telegraphic/ska-sdp-datamodels/docs/src/index.rst

 Subsequent to the conclusion of the SDP project, it became clear that ARL could play a larger role than being limited to a reference library.
 Hence, it was renamed to the Radio Astronomy Simulation, Calibration and Imaging Library (RASCIL) and is undergoing continued development.
 The Algorithm Reference Library (ARL) is now frozen.
-The background motivation and requirements of the ARL/RASCIL are detailed further in :ref:`RASCIL_background` .
+The background motivation and requirements of the ARL/RASCIL are detailed further in :ref:`Background <RASCIL_background>` .

 .. toctree::
    :maxdepth: 2